Deem tutorial

 }

-find_41 returns a borrow of Bob even though a later row shares age 41 — scan order decides.
+find_41 returns a borrow of the first row with age 41 even if a later row shares the age — scan order decides.
 A predicate that matches nothing yields None.

 Recursion: a rel block